rorymcginnis1/chat-box/README.md

-# Minature Chat Box
+# Miniature Chat Box

 ## Description

-Engineered an interactive conversational AI chatbox using nlp techniques from scratch.
-Designed and trained a deep leaning model
+Engineered an interactive conversational AI chatbox using NLP techniques from scratch.
+Designed and trained a deep learning model

-with LSTM architecture for intent classificiation.
+with LSTM architecture for intent classification.
 Trained the model to recoginize and interpret user input, enabling

 the chatbot to understand and respond appropriately.